pnl-iiitd/flexmesh/README.md

 ## Preparation

 ### Repository Structure
-The repository contains variable-size cryptographic cores implementing the Rocca-S and AES-GCM algorithms.
+The repository contains variable-size cryptographic cores implementing the Rocca-S and AES-GCM algorithms, and along to test these algorithms with different set of scheduling policies.
 ```
 ├── Hardware
      └── Cryptographic Cores